18 Oct 2024

 Author page

 Nuno is our resident DJ.
 He's the party starter and always there until the very end.
 Often, we can’t work out if he's the first one at the party or if he just hasn't left from the last; he just rolls with the vibes.
 He's also a dynamite front-end developer.
 When he's not coding, he'll be dancing.
-Hell, sometimes, he'll be doing both at the same time.
+Hell, sometimes, he'll be doing both simultaneously.

 We build and launch functional digital products.